norvig/paip-lisp/docs/chapter13.md

 In general, there may be several methods appropriate to a given message.
 In that case, all the appropriate methods are gathered together and sorted, most specific first.
 The most specific method is then called.
-That is why the method for `limited-account` is called first rather than the method for `account.` The function `cal1-next-method` can be used within the body of a method to call the next most specific method.
+That is why the method for `limited-account` is called first rather than the method for `account.` The function `call-next-method` can be used within the body of a method to call the next most specific method.

 The complete story is actually even more complicated than this.
 As one example of the complication, consider the class `audited-account`, which prints and keeps a trail of all deposits and withdrawals.